Once upon a time, GoPro was king of the action camera market.

 The latest GoPros have less responsive UIs, fixed screens, no 4K/120p mode and batteries that aren’t backwards compatible.
 They’re also expensive!

-However, if you want to rival the electronic image stabilization and video recording quality of the GoPro Hero 9, you need to be prepared to spend as much, if not more on an action camera.
+However, if you want to rival the electronic image stabilization and video recording quality of the GoPro Hero 10, you need to be prepared to spend as much, if not more, on the best action camera of the year.

 In this guide, we’ll introduce the best GoPro alternative action cameras, as well as some cheaper options if you’re on a budget.